 Some of the ways we do this include:

-Personal and health information is retained for the period of time determined by law and is disposed in a secure manner.
+Personal and health information will be retained for the minimum period of time and, where required, disposed of in a secure manner, determined by the relevant State or Territory privacy laws.

 KEEPING PERSONAL INFORMATION ACCURATE AND UP TO DATE

-We take all reasonable steps to ensure that the personal and health information we collect, use and disclose is accurate, complete and up to date.
+We take all reasonable steps to ensure that the personal information we collect, use and disclose is accurate, complete and up to date.

 However, the accuracy of that information depends largely on the quality of the information provided to us.
 We therefore suggest that individuals: